adnanwahab/Simple-GPU/readme.md

 #### Asset licenses
 TODO

 Many examples use creative commons or public domain artwork for illustrative purposes.
-These assets are not included in any of the redistributable packages of regl.
+These assets are not included in any of the redistributable packages of simple-gpu.

 * Peppers test image for cube comparison is public domain
 * Test video (doggie-chromakey.ogv) by [L0ckergn0me](https://archive.org/details/L0ckergn0me-PixieGreenScreen446), used under creative commons license